Canon SX420 vs Sony RX100 VI

 | WiFi |

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 VI has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
+Both the SX420 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Sony RX100 VI?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.